About Our Research Program

 Mary is a clinical research coordinator in the Stress and Health in Pregnancy Research Program at the Institute for Behavioral Medicine Research.
 She has a Bachelor of Science in biochemistry and a Master in public health specializing in health behavior and health promotion.
 Mary is interested in improving overall health and wellness specifically nutrition, exercise and obesity.
 Outside the lab Mary enjoys baking, working out and spending time with friends and family.

-Savannah is a third-year pre-medicine undergraduate student studying neuroscience and molecular genetics at The Ohio State University.
-She is an active member of the Chimes Junior Class Honorary and Alpha Phi Omega, a co-ed community service fraternity.
-Savannah enjoys volunteering at The James Cancer Hospital, reading and spending time with friends and family.
+Savannah is a fourth-year pre-medicine undergraduate student majoring in neuroscience and minoring in molecular genetics and bioethics at The Ohio State University.
+She is an active member of the Mortar Board Senior Class Honorary and Alpha Phi Omega, a co-ed community service fraternity.
+Savannah enjoys volunteering at The James Cancer Hospital, reading, hiking, and spending time with friends and family.

-Chrissy is a second-year undergraduate student at The Ohio State University from Tiffin, Ohio.
+Chrissy is a third-year undergraduate student at The Ohio State University from Tiffin, Ohio.
 She is studying biology with a minor in Spanish.
-Chrissy is an executive chairperson for Buckeyes for Life, an active participant with Buck-i-SERV and a resident advisor at Ohio State.
-Additionally, Chrissy is a shift supervisor at Cheryl & Co. located in the Wexner Medical Center.
-She enjoys spending the (little!) free time she has shopping, napping and eating her way through Columbus.
+Chrissy is completing her second year as a Resident Advisor at OSU and is interning at Nationwide Children's Hospital in the Emergency Department this year.
+Additionally, Chrissy is the Assistant Manager at Cheryl's Cookies located in the Wexner Medical Center.
+In her free time, Chrissy enjoys shopping and eating her way through Columbus!

 Haley is a fourth-year neuroscience major, on the pre-medicine track from Dublin, Ohio.
 She is the volunteer coordinator for MEDLIFE and enjoys being a part of her sorority Kappa Alpha Theta.
 In her free time she enjoys hanging out with her friends and family, trying new/weird foods and watching lots of Grey's Anatomy!

-Beth is a third-year pre-physical therapy undergraduate student studying biology at The Ohio State University.
-She is vice president of Operations for OSU's chapter of Ohio Health Aid and a member of the OSU women's club water polo team.
-In her free time she enjoys running, spending time with friends and family, reading and being outside.
+Beth is a fourth-year undergraduate student from Cleveland, Ohio.
+She is majoring in biology with a minor in bioethics.
+She is the Chief of University Engagement for Universal Health Aid, Columbus and a member of the Ohio State women's club water polo team.
+Beth works at Tremont Elementary School in Upper Arlington as an after school program aide.
+In her free time she enjoys cheering on Cleveland sports teams, spending time with friends and family, and being outside.

-Stephanie is a third-year undergraduate student at The Ohio State University.
-She is majoring in neuroscience with a minor in leadership studies on the pre-medicine track.
-Stephanie is the vice president of Pan-Asian Mental Wellness Association, the volunteer coordinator for Ladies of Leadership and a resident advisor for The Ohio State University.
-Stephanie enjoys volunteering for the OB-GYN department at Riverside Methodist Hospital, traveling to new cities and trying new foods during her free time.
+Stephanie is a fourth-year undergraduate student majoring in neuroscience with a minor in leadership studies.
+As a pre-med student, she aspires to become a physician who serves underserved urban communities.
+Stephanie is the co-president of Pan-Asian Mental Wellness Association, the president of Ladies of Leadership and a resident advisor.
+Stephanie enjoys traveling to new cities/countries, trying new foods, running, and learning spanish during her free time.